How to Reduce the Cost of Quality Assurance?

 Conclusion

-Quality need not be sacrificed to lower quality assurance costs.
-You can drastically reduce expenses without sacrificing the quality of the product by implementing techniques like shifting left, automating repetitive processes, maximizing resources, and controlling risk.
+Quality should not be compromised merely to cut down on quality assurance expenses.
+The combination of the left shift, test automation, resource maximization, and risk management techniques can be employed to cut costs substantially without impairing product quality.
 Simplifying QA procedures also requires the use of agile approaches, continuous integration, and efficient test data management.
 By encouraging your teams to adopt these procedures, you may lower your QA expenses while simultaneously producing higher-quality software more quickly and effectively.

 About Author

-guest author Mayur RathodMayur Rathod is currently working as a Sr. Quality Assurance Analyst in PixelQA - one of the best QA testing company in India.
+guest author Mayur RathodMayur Rathod is currently working as a Senior Quality Assurance Analyst in PixelQA - one of the best Software Testing Company in India.
 He started his journey in 2014.
-He started his career as a .net developer but he didn't find any challenge in it, so he moved to the QA field.
+He started his career as a .NET developer, but he didn't find any challenge in it, so he moved to the QA field.

 He believes in taking challenges in professional life.
 In the future, he wants to be an expert in Load performance testing, Database testing, and automation.